-Zero-fee crypto trading often refers to “zero-commission” trading, where the exchange entity doesn’t directly charge you, the user, for the transaction.
+Zero-fee crypto trading, or “zero-commission” trading, is when the exchange entity doesn’t directly charge you, the user, for the transaction.

 There’s no such thing as a free lunch, so what does zero-fee trading entail?

 The following article explores zero-fee cryptocurrency trading and what it means for traders, entrepreneurs, and the industry at large.

 Is Zero Fee Crypto Trading Legit?

 The cryptocurrency exchange model can be remarkably profitable at scale– small fees on every trade add up to billions.
 For example, the top-earning cryptocurrency exchange in 2018 was Binance, and it was making about $3.48 million per day.
 During the same year, the top twenty exchanges averaged about $1 million per day in profits.

 Exchanges typically make money in a few ways:

 - Deposit fees.

 - Withdrawal fees.

 - The bid/ask spread.
 Exchanges can profit by exploiting the differences in the prices buyers and sellers expect to pay via market making.